Larry Slawson received his Masters Degree at UNC Charlotte. He specializes in Russian and Ukrainian History.

 Quick Facts About Yeltsin

-Quick Fact #2: Boris studied at Pushkin High-School in Berezniki, where he was quite fond of sports (in particular skiing, volleyball, track, boxing, wrestling, and gymnastics).
+- Boris studied at Pushkin High School in Berezniki, where he was quite fond of sports (in particular skiing, volleyball, track, boxing, wrestling, and gymnastics).
 In 1949, Boris was later admitted to the Ural Polytechnic Institute in Yekaterinburg, where he majored in construction.
 Upon graduating in 1955, young Boris began work as a foreman in the building trust known as “Uraltyazhtrubstroy,” and later pursued work as a construction site supervisor for the “Construction Directorate” of the Yuzhgorstroy Trust.

-Quick Fact #3: Yeltsin’s career continued to expand in the Sixties as he became chief engineer of the Yuzhgorstroy Trust in 1963, and later the head of “Sverdlovsk House-Building Combine” in 1965.
-In was in the late Sixties (1968) that young Boris joined the CPSU, where he was appointed head of construction in the Sverdlovsk Regional Party Committee.
+- Yeltsin’s career continued to expand in the sixties as he became chief engineer of the Yuzhgorstroy Trust in 1963, and later the head of “Sverdlovsk House-Building Combine” in 1965.
+It was in the late sixties (1968) that young Boris joined the CPSU, where he was appointed head of construction in the Sverdlovsk Regional Party Committee.
 Like Yeltsin’s construction career, he quickly rose through the ranks of the Communist Party, becoming secretary of the regional committee in 1975, and First Secretary of the CPSU Committee of Sverdlovsk Oblast only a year later.
 The promotion to First Secretary was crucial for Yeltsin’s future political ambitions, as Sverdlovsk was considered one of the most important regions (industrial) of the USSR.
 It was here that Yeltsin first became acquainted with Mikhail Gorbachev.

-Quick Fact #9: Yeltsin maintained a relatively low profile during the years following his resignation, and made virtually no public appearances or statements.
+- Yeltsin maintained a relatively low profile during the years following his resignation and made virtually no public appearances or statements.
 Although Yeltsin occasionally criticized the actions of Putin (alongside his former rival, Mikhail Gorbachev), his remarks went relatively unnoticed in Russia.
 Suffering continuous health problems, Boris Yeltsin finally died of congestive heart failure on 23 April 2007.
 He was later buried at Novodevichy Cemetery.

-Fun Fact #2: Yeltsin was known to suffer from an extreme dependence on alcohol, and was often seen drunk during his public appearances.
+- Yeltsin was known to suffer from extreme dependence on alcohol and was often seen drunk during his public appearances.
 In a visit to the United States in 1995, Yeltsin was even seen walking down Pennsylvania Avenue (Washington, D.C.) in only his underwear, drunk, and trying to hail a taxi.

 Quote by Yeltsin